EconomyLens.com

 Iran's parliament speaker said the country would not reopen the Strait of Hormuz as long as the US naval blockade remained. ©AFP

-Hong Kong (AFP) – Asian stocks fell and oil prices rose Thursday as the United States and Iran appeared no closer to holding fresh peace talks, with Tehran continuing to refuse to reopen the Strait of Hormuz.
+Hong Kong (AFP) – Equities fell and oil prices rose Thursday as the United States and Iran appeared no closer to holding fresh peace talks, and Tehran continued to refuse to reopen the Strait of Hormuz.
 Hopes that the two would meet for a second round of negotiations in Pakistan have dissipated, with the Islamic republic targeting three container ships in the waterway and citing Washington’s blockade as its reason for keeping it closed.
-Investors have spent most of the week upbeat that a breakthrough to end the seven-week conflict will be made soon, while healthy earnings and a resumption of the AI trade have also provided support.

 Related